 IASP is important on shared storage cluster technology that also features hardware replication.
 On other platforms, it is common for the base operating system objects to live in one address space (e.g., user names, configuration information) and application data in another.

 A PowerHA role swap or failover operation requires no IPL.
 Point the IASP at the target system and vary on.
 This is a much simpler and automated method that has less of an impact on your operations if a PTF or OS upgrade is needed…or an unplanned event occurs.
+The clustering features in PowerHA automates the swap.

 Data Resiliency and Security